isomerpages/np-infosite/_useful-links/Connect Email.md

 description: ""
 ---
 <blockquote>
-<p>An official communication channel for you and your lecturers or NP clubs
+<p>The official communication channel between you and your lecturers.
+Check
-and societies.
-Check your email daily to stay connected!</p>
+your email daily to stay connected!</p>
 </blockquote>
 <h3>How to access Connect Email?</h3>
 <p>There are 3 ways to access, firstly via the Outlook mobile app, secondly